Nature-Based Homeschool Enrichment

 Quick Facts

-Program Dates & Times:
+Program Days & Times:

-Nature Explorers: Thursdays from 9AM – 2PM.
+Nature Explorers: Tuesdays from 9AM – 2PM.

-Nature Trailblazers: Wednesdays from 9AM – 11am
+Nature Trailblazers: Tuesdays from 9AM – 2PM.

 Eligibility: Participants must be enrolled in homeschool or private school.
 Nature Explorers must be between 5 and 9 years old.
 Nature Trailblazers must be between 10 and 15 years old.